 Input Tax Credit (‘ITC’) Mechanism under the Goods and Services Tax (‘GST‘) law is a critical success factor for the compliance and administration of GST law in India.
 Currently, taxpayers do not have a facility/ opportunity to review the invoices uploaded by their suppliers, corresponding to their ITC claims.
 Taxpayers are reliant on their financial records to collate the data and report the same in the Monthly Return GSTR – 3B.

-While taxpayers continue to comply with this existing stop-gap arrangement notified by the Central Board of Indirect Taxes and Customs (‘CBIC’), the CBIC has recently issued a Notification No. 49/2019 – Central Tax dated 9 October 2019, seeking a curtailment/ restriction on the quantum of ITC that could be availed in case of any mismatch with the GSTR – 2A vis-
+While taxpayers continue to comply with this existing stop-gap arrangement notified by the Central Board of Indirect Taxes and Customs (‘CBIC’), the CBIC has recently issued a Notification No. 49/2019 – Central Tax dated 9 October 2019 and further notifications, seeking a curtailment/ restriction on the quantum of ITC that could be availed in case of any mismatch with the GSTR – 2A vis-

 à-vis the financial records.
 This restriction as been effected by way of an amendment to the existing law.

 The relevant summary of the amendment on this aspect is given below:

 Rule 36(4) of the Central Goods and Services Tax Rules, 2017 (‘CGST Rules’) has been amended to state that “Input tax credit to be availed by a registered person in respect of invoices or debit notes, the details of which have not been uploaded by the suppliers under sub-section (1) of section 37, shall not exceed 5 per cent. of the eligible credit available in respect of invoices or debit notes the details of which have been uploaded by the suppliers under sub-section (1) of section 37.”